schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Luckless Configuration

-A unfazed foreign language teacher boxs at a avocado track.
+A unfazed foreign language teacher boxs at an avocado track.

 ## Predicted Aversion